Hiviexd/AxerBot/README.md

 ## About

 This bot contains many features that makes your life easier as an osu!
-Discord server owner, moderdator or member, including:
+Discord server owner, moderator or member, including:

 - Message purging
 - Sending messages as the bot user